 1115: Committee of the whole, reports of committee results presented by moderators, with specific proposals.

-1300: The congress debates the question on the floor: which of these proposals are best and most feasible?
+1300: The congress debates the question on the floor: which of the committee proposals are best and most feasible?
 A vote is held on the proposals; more than one proposal may be approved.
 Following the vote the rapporteurs will collaborate to produce a report of the results.

 Part 2: Modern constitution making.
 Here we will focus on constitutions as a societal change tool, including Iceland’s proposed new constitution.
 What should be done with Iceland’s proposed new constitution?
 If the proposal is abandoned, what ideas from Part 1 should Iceland consider adopting?

-1330: Lightning round of 10-minute speeches.
+1330: Lightning round of 6-minute speeches.
 Speakers will present views on Iceland’s proposed new constitution and other options for working within the existing system.

 1545: The congress debates the issues on the floor: call the question, and adopt the proposed new constitution?